 - 1. Remove any installed media. - 2.
-Dampen both sides, of one end, of the cleaning card with isopropyl alcohol. - 3.
-While pushing down on the Head Lift Lever, insert the card into the front of the printer between the Print Head and the Peel Edge (Figure 10-1). - 4.
-Continue inserting the card until you feel resistance, now release the Head Lift Lever. - 5.
-Using both hands, slowly pull the card out of the printer (See Figure 10-2). - 6.
-Repeat as necessary. - 7.
-Reinstall media.
+Cut cleaning card so that it fits into the printer. - 3.
+Dampen both sides, of one end, of the cleaning card with isopropyl alcohol. - 4.
+Slide the printhead release forward and insert the cleaning card so that it reside under the printhead and exits the printer.

+- 5. Slowly pull the card out of the printer.

+- 6. Repeat as necessary.

+- 7. Reinstall media.